KT3XS/Flower-Shop-Sales-Dashboard/README.md

 # Flower-Shop-Sales-Dashboard
-Thie is the dataset for the car sales analysis dashboard dataset
+This is the dataset for the flower shop sales analysis dashboard dataset